Mary Kay Letourneau Dead at 58 After Cancer Battle - E! Online

 Mary Kay Letourneau has died at the age of 58.

-The controversial public figure, who garnered worldwide infamy in the late '90s for her relationship with her then 13-year-old student, died of stage 4 cancer.
+The controversial public figure, who garnered worldwide infamy in the late '90s for starting an illegal relationship with her then 13-year-old student, died of stage 4 cancer.
 Letourneau's attorney confirmed news of her passing to NBC.

 Letourneau was 34-years-old when she and Vili Fualaau, a sixth grader at the time, began a sexual relationship.
 In 1997, while awaiting sentencing on second-degree rape charges of Fualaau, the former Washington school teacher gave birth to their first daughter, Audrey.